Standard Parenting Time

 Plaintiff/Defendant shall have the right to visit with the minor child(ren) on the following holidays:

-In odd years Plaintiff/Defendant shall have the minor child with him/her as follows:
+In odd years Mother (and in even years Father) shall have parenting time with the minor child/ren as follows:

 - Memorial Day